Fenqihu Old Street: Bentos, Bamboo & Fireflies in Alishan Region

 Fenqihu Hotel is a short walk from the bus or train station.
 It’s at the easternmost end of the old street.
 It is connected to the only 7-11 in town and its kitchen makes some of the best Fenqihu lunchboxes in town (we’ll talk all about those below!)

 The hotel also offers the only firefly viewing walks in town, around 7 to 8 PM and free for all guests (not available on Tuesdays and Wednesdays, but I’ll still tell you how to find the firefly spot they go to).
+They generally only offer the tour when there are lots of fireflies (spring to early summer).

 Two kids smiling and sitting at a small, low wooden desk drinking Taiwanese tea out of traditional tea cups, with some tatami bed on the floor behind them